← Home

 If your test scripts run in CI (GitHub Actions, Jenkins, etc.), you add one extra step at the end of the job that calls the Flow API: create a test run, set status PASS or FAIL, link it to the spec items it covers.
 After that, every CI run posts its result to Flow automatically.
 The The test labeled "Automated Run TC11" in the sandbox is this pattern.

 Honest caveat: someone has to wire this up once.
 It's not zero work.
-An FDE's job is to help the customer set it up for their first test case, then it runs forever.
+A deployment engineer's job is to help the customer set it up for their first test case, then it runs forever.

 What happens once results are in Flow (any path)

 The Iterations dropdown lets you snapshot the entire project state at any moment: all spec items, all verification statuses, which tests covered which items.
-Name it "PDR Dec 10" and that snapshot is your gate evidence package.
+Name it "PDR Dec 10" (PDR = Preliminary Design Review, the formal checkpoint where the team signs off before detailed engineering begins) and that snapshot is your gate evidence package.
 When the review comes, you click the baseline instead of assembling a 200-page PDF.
 The evidence accumulates as a side effect of the sprint, not the week before the gate.

 5